 Biden campaign commits to virtual debate; Trump claims he won't participate

-WASHINGTON (AP) - President Donald Trump vowed Thursday not to participate in next week's debate with Democratic nominee Joe Biden after organizers announced will take place virtually because of the president's diagnosis of COVID-19.
+WASHINGTON (AP) - President Donald Trump said Thursday he would skip next week's debate with Democratic nominee Joe Biden after organizers said it would be held virtually because of health concerns, further disrupting the president's efforts to shift focus away from a virus that has killed more than 210,000 Americans this year.

-“I’m not going to do a virtual debate" with Biden, Trump told Fox News, moments after the Commission on Presidential Debates announced the changes due to Trump's diagnosis.
+The nonpartisan Commission on Presidential Debates made the decision to shift to a virtual debate unilaterally, citing the need to “to protect the health and safety of all involved with the second presidential debate.”
+Some staffers associated with producing the debate raised safety concerns after Trump tested positive for the virus following his first faceoff with Biden last week, according to a person familiar with the matter.

-That cast serious doubts on whether the event will go forward, even as Biden's campaign vowed that its candidate will participate.
+But Trump, who is recovering from COVID-19 at the White House after spending three days in the hospital, insisted he's in “great shape” and called the virtual debate a “joke.”

-“Vice President Biden looks forward to speaking directly to the American people," deputy Biden campaign manager Kate Bedingfield said in a statement.
+“I’m not going to do a virtual debate," he told Fox Business anchor Maria Bartiromo moments after announcement.

 RELATED: Presidential debates: The history of the American political tradition